mosen/ccp-recipes/README.md

 #### jss

-Use the pkg recipe, and use the [JSSImporter](https://github.com/sheagcraig/JSSImporter) processor to import the instgall & uninstall packages into a Jamf Pro instance, with the required policies created.
+Use the pkg recipe, and use the [JSSImporter](https://github.com/sheagcraig/JSSImporter) processor to import the install & uninstall packages into a Jamf Pro instance, with the required policies created.

 ## Getting Started